Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

    #### Initial visualizations

- The dataframe has 47818 rows.
-The 'amount' column ('Monto') has a mean of 8.318299e+07 CLP with a Standard Deviation value of 3.362285e+08.
-This high number suggests that there are important outliers in this column, that corresponde to the high-earner projects on one hand and projects with null or low amount earned on the other one.
+ The dataframe has 47,818 rows.
+The 'amount' column ('Monto') has a mean of 8.318299e+07 CLP with a standard deviation of 3.362285e+08.
+This high number suggests that there are important outliers in this column, which correspond to high-earner projects on one hand and projects with null or low amounts earned on the other.

- The broadest category is 'Agencia', where a vast majority of entries correspond to the ANID agency (38263), then to CORFO agency (8908) and finally a small amount to Subsecretaría CTCI (647).
+The broadest category is 'Agencia,' where the vast majority of entries correspond to the ANID agency (38,263), followed by the CORFO agency (8,908), and finally a small number to Subsecretaría CTCI (647).

- Every Agency has subagencies that depend of them.
-In this dataset the 'Subdireccion' column has 6 valid values and one invalid ('No Aplica').
-The most repeated value was "Proyectos de Investigación" with 27654 projects (58% of the valid values group).
+Every agency has subagencies that depend on them.
+In this dataset, the 'Subdirección' column has six valid values and one invalid ('No Aplica').
+The most repeated value was "Proyectos de Investigación" with 27,654 projects (58% of the valid values group).

  ![Bar plots of 'Agencia' y 'Subdirección' columns](./Images/agencies_subagencies_barplot.png)

- With respect to the funding instruments, 398 differents instruments of funding were reported in this data.
-The two most repeated instruments were "FONDECYT REGULAR" (17143) and "FONDECYT INICIACION" (4337).
-The 'Concurso' column reports 1022 different values, with the first five top values corresponding to "Regular" contests, which makes it by far the most important category on this matter.
+ With respect to the funding instruments, 398 different instruments of funding were reported in this dataset.
+The two most repeated instruments were "FONDECYT REGULAR" (17,143) and "FONDECYT INICIACION" (4,337).
+The 'Concurso' column reports 1,022 different values, with the top five values corresponding to "Regular" contests, making it by far the most important category in this matter.

  ![Bar plots of 'Instrument' column](./Images/top15inst_barplot.png)

  The 'Año' column shows the year that corresponds to each project.
-The top 13 values corresponds to the period between 2010 and 2022, which shows that the number of projects in the last decade was, on average, superior than before.
-It has to be said that from 2006 and onwards every year had at least 1000 projects, with a max value of 3092 financed projects in 2017.
+The top 13 values correspond to the period between 2010 and 2022, showing that the number of projects in the last decade was, on average, superior to before.
+It has to be said that from 2006 onwards, every year had at least 1,000 projects, with a maximum value of 3,092 financed projects in 2017.

  ![Number of projects by 'Año' bar plot](./Images/year_barplot.png)

- The 'Awardees' category divided the projects according to their Economic Sector, Area of Knowledge, Type of Beneficiary and Region of Execution.
-In the case of the 'SectorEconomico' column, this column had 38910 null values, so this has to be taken into account in the analysis.
-Having said that, the most used 'SectorEconomico' was 'Multisectorial', with 922 values.
+ The 'Awardees' category divided the projects according to their Economic Sector, Area of Knowledge, Type of Beneficiary, and Region of Execution.
+In the case of the 'SectorEconomico' column, this column had 38,910 null values, so this has to be taken into account in the analysis.
+Having said that, the most used 'SectorEconomico' was 'Multisectorial,' with 922 values.

-With regard to the Area of Knowledge, the most used value was 'Ciencias Naturales' with 16086 values.
-The following category was 'Ciencias Sociales' with 6308, which is interesting since it's usually an underrepresented category in Science and Technology projects.
+With regard to the Area of Knowledge, the most used value was 'Ciencias Naturales' with 16,086 values.
+The following category was 'Ciencias Sociales' with 6,308, which is interesting since it's usually an underrepresented category in Science and Technology projects.

 ![Number of projects by 'AreaConocimiento' bar plot](./Images/aok_barplot.png)

- With respect to the Type of Beneficiaries, the majority of projects were presented by the 'Persona Natural' category with 30140 projects, followed by 'Persona Jurídica' with 8368 projects.
+With respect to the Type of Beneficiaries, the majority of projects were presented by the 'Persona Natural' category with 30,140 projects, followed by 'Persona Jurídica' with 8,368 projects.

- Finally, the 'RegionEjecucion' column shows that the vast majority of projects (26600) come from the Metropolitan Region of Santiago.
-The following two regions are Valparaíso (4981) and Biobío (4706).
+Finally, the 'RegionEjecucion' column shows that the vast majority of projects (26,600) come from the Metropolitan Region of Santiago.
+The following two regions are Valparaíso (4,981) and Biobío (4,706).

 ![Number of projects by 'RegionEjecucion' bar plot](./Images/awproj_region_barplot.png)